aboutcode-org/univers/README.rst

 Testing
 =======
-The testsuite includes rpm's test file in m4 format.
+The testsuite uses rpm's test file in m4 format.
 The file cat be fetched from:
 https://raw.githubusercontent.com/rpm-software-management/rpm/master/tests/rpmvercmp.at